Red Rocks Amphitheatre: Notable performances

-The Blues Brothers performed at the amphitheatre on July 15, 1980.

 On June 5, 1983, U2 performed during their War Tour, in front of only 4,400 in very inclement weather.
 The venue had been sold out, but the crowd size was affected by the weather, with attendees believing the show would be canceled.
-The show was not canceled, however, because the band could not get their money back for the outlay on filming crews and equipment set to work with them for the performance.
-Those who braved the weather and showed up were told, personally by Bono, who came to the parking lot and into the crowd more than once, to ignore their seat assignments, and to move as forward as they wished to make the house seem full, since the show was being filmed for what became the group's concert film U2 Live at Red Rocks: Under a Blood Red Sky.
-The music video for "Sunday Bloody Sunday", shown in heavy rotation on MTV, was also the fruit of the filming effort.
+The show was not canceled because the band could not get their money back for the outlay on filming crews and equipment for the performance.
+Those who braved the weather and showed up were told personally by Bono, who came to the parking lot and into the crowd more than once, to ignore their seat assignments, and to move as forward as they wished to make the house seem full, since the show was being filmed for what became the group's concert film U2 Live at Red Rocks: Under a Blood Red Sky.
+The music video for "Sunday Bloody Sunday,” shown in heavy rotation on MTV, was also the fruit of the filming effort.
 Some songs from the show appear on the group's 1983 live album Under a Blood Red Sky.

-Depeche Mode performed at the amphitheatre four times: the first time was July 1, 1986.
-The second and third were on July 11 and 12, 1990, during their World Violation Tour.
-The fourth was on August 27, 2009, during their Tour of the Universe, in front of a crowd of 8,679 people.
-The show was recorded for the group's live albums project Recording the Universe.
+Depeche Mode performed at the amphitheater four times: July 1, 1986, July 11 and 12, 1990, during their World Violation Tour, and on August 27, 2009, during their Tour of the Universe, in front of a crowd of 8,679 people.
+The 2009 show was recorded for the group's live albums project Recording the Universe.